-The STEM course aims to inspire students to appreciate the role and potential of Science, Technology, Engineering and Mathematics in the real world through enquiry and experimentation.
-Students will use and enhance their current knowledge and understanding of scientific and mechanical concepts to come up with practical solutions to different challenges.
-Ultimately, students will begin to develop an appreciation of the role and potential of STEM in the world economy and why "International research indicates that 75% of the fastest growing occupations require STEM skills and knowledge."
+The STEM course aims to inspire students to appreciate the role and potential of Science, Technology, Engineering and Mathematics in the real world through enquiry, experimentation and hands on skill development.
+Students will use and enhance their current knowledge and understanding of cyber, scientific, mechanical, and entrepreneurial concepts to come up with practical solutions and to solve problems through undertaking various challenges and activities.
+Ultimately, students will begin to develop an appreciation of the role and potential of STEM in the world economy and why there is a need to develop skills and understanding in these areas to meet the challenges of their future education and eventual work practices.

-This course is likely to be of interest to students who are considering studying Mathematics, Physics, Chemistry and Engineering in later years.
+This course is likely to be of interest to students who are considering studying Mathematics, Physics, Chemistry, Engineering and Applied Information Technology in later years.

-This course is based around practical problem solving involving real world scenarios.
-Students will work in a variety of teams to complete up to 10 challenges over the semester.
+This course is based around practical problem solving involving real world projects.
+Students will work individually and collaboratively throughout the semester to develop solutions and products to given tasks and scenarios.

 Students will look at mechanical, graphical and scientific methods across the world to develop suitable concepts.
-They will learn how to use Fusion 360 to utilise the laser cutter and 3D printer and will develop their communication and critical evaluation skills so that innovation and collaboration are rewarded whilst still ensuring that all aspects of the problem are solved.
+They will learn how to use Fusion 360 to utilise the modern manufacturing technologies and investigate cyber security issues and protective measures.
+Students will also be provided opportunities to learn programming skills and develop integrated projects to utilise the programmes generated.
+They will also be introduced to development of products and take them to market.
+Importantly all students will develop their communication and critical evaluation skills so that innovation and collaboration are rewarded whilst still ensuring that all aspects of the problem are solved.